-So, nevermind that Princeton accepts just 5% of their hyper-competitive applicant pool and the school ranks among the most selective in the country.
+So, never mind that Princeton accepts just 5% of its hyper-competitive applicant pool, and the school ranks among the most selective in the country.

 Sound familiar?
 Well, if Princeton is your dream school, then you’re reading the right article.

 - how to get into Princeton University by gaining an edge in the competition

 - the Princeton University acceptance rate and early decision acceptance rate

 - various Princeton University requirements including the Princeton University GPA requirements